abhaynayar/obsidian/notes/pwn.md

 GOT overwrite:

-- **Look into pico18/echo-back**
 - https://www.youtube.com/watch?v=kUk5pw4w0h4
 - https://nuc13us.wordpress.com/2015/09/04/format-string-exploit-overwrite-got/
 - Find the address of GOT entry of a function that is going to be called.
-- Use arbritrary write primitive to change that to some other function's got address.
+- Use arbritrary write primitive to change that to some other function's GOT address.

 References: